HybirdCorp/creme_crm/docker/README.md

 This [Docker](https://www.docker.com/) image contains everything you need to run a local demo instance of Creme CRM, for testing purposes.

+Please note that this is **not a production ready image**, as it would require a finer configuration.

 ## How to use this image